iris42/capris/README.rst

     >>> print response.std_out
     ...

-``capris`` allows you to write code that just calls commands and helps you focus on writing the `commands that you need`, not the code required to handle calling and getting responses from the commands. ``capris`` does all of the mucking around with strings and escaping for you.
+``capris`` allows you to write code or tests that just calls commands and helps you focus on writing the `commands that you need`, not the code required to handle calling and getting responses from the commands. ``capris`` does all of the mucking around with strings and escaping for you.

 --------